jshuadvd/LongRoPE/README.md

 Hyperparameter Tuning
 LongRoPE's performance can be sensitive to hyperparameters.
 Key parameters to tune include:

+`population_size`, `num_mutations`, and `num_crossovers` in the lambda factor search
+Learning rate and scheduler parameters for fine-tuning gradient_accumulation_steps for training stability

 - **Base Length**: The initial context length used for fine-tuning.
 - **Target Length**: The final context length to extend to.
 - **Population Size**: The number of candidate solutions to search for during the search algorithm.